13 ATPL Exams Ranked: Easy to Hard + Pass Rates

 1. Communications

-This subject covers all the essentials related to the routine communication with air traffic control.
+This subject covers all the essentials related to routine communication with air traffic control.
 General operating procedures, distress and urgency procedures, relevant weather information - all of these will be tested here.
 Candidates who already hold a PPL will be familiar with much of the content but do not disregard this subject, you still need to go through the bank and read the questions carefully as you would on any other subject.

-Practice Communications questions for free
+Practise Communications questions for free

 2. Air Law